apache/royale-docs/compiler/compiler-options.md

 - [`-compiler.allow-private-constructors`](compiler/compiler-options#allow-private-constructors) -- If true, constructors can be declared private.
 Useful for a class with all-static methods or Singletons.
 - `-compiler.allow-private-name-conflicts`
 - `-compiler.allow-source-path-overlap` -- Checks if a source-path entry is a subdirectory of another source-path entry.
 It helps make the package names of MXML components unambiguous.
+- [`-compiler.allow-strict-function-types`](compiler/compiler-options#allow-strict-function-types) -- If true, strict function type expressions may be used.
 - `-compiler.allow-subclass-overrides`
 - `-compiler.as3` -- With the SWF target, use the ActionScript 3 class based object model for greater performance and better error reporting.
 In the class based object model most built-in functions are implemented as fixed methods of classes.
 - `-compiler.binding-event-handler-class` `<string>`